Naman-Mittal1/chitzy-main/README.md

-# ChatApp - Transforming Social Communication
+# Chitzy - Talk and Feel Better

-Welcome to ChatApp, a revolutionary chat application designed to redefine user experience with innovative features beyond basic messaging.
+Welcome to Chitzy, a revolutionary chat application designed to redefine user experience with innovative features beyond basic messaging.
 Built using modern technologies, ChatApp integrates unique functionalities to provide an unparalleled social engagement platform.

 ## Table of Contents
 - [Features](#features)